arXiv/arxiv-auth/README.md

 2. [``accounts/``](accounts/) contains the user accounts service, which provides the main UIs for registration, login/logout, profile management, etc.
-3. [``authorizer/``](authorizer/) contains the authorizer service, which handles authorization requests from NGINX in a cloud deployment scenario.
+3. [``authenticator/``](authenticator/) contains the authenticator service.
-   This is currently not ready for use nor evaluation.
+   Handles authentication requests from NGINX in a cloud deployment scenario.

 TLS is considered an infrastructure concern, and is therefore out of scope (albeit critical) for this project.